Serve your family extra fiber, antioxidants and loads of vitamins in this Olive Oil Beet Bread with Walnuts – and they won’t notice the beets!

 Vegetables also give me much inspiration.
 There’s nothing more fun in the kitchen then to play with your vegetables and prepare them in a new and imaginative meal.

-After the big birthday party, my hubby requested something “cake-like” for breakfast.
+After the big birthday party, my kids requested something “cake-like” for breakfast.
 I have a freezer full of bananas waiting to be used in banana bread, but I found in my fridge some steamed baby beets sent to me from Melissa’s Produce.

 I quickly began baking.

-Hubby looked over my shoulder skeptically.
+My family looked over my shoulder skeptically.
 I have prepared this sweet bread with whole wheat flour and all-purpose, and both turned out delicious.
 I, personally, could detect the beet flavor, but not everyone else could.
-It’s a great way to sneak in some the nutritional goodness of beets for your family: fiber, antioxidants, anti-inflammatory and detoxification support.

 Olive Oil Beet Bread with Walnuts